-Treatment of pulmonic stenosis is balloon valvuloplasty, which is indicated for symptomatic patients with moderate or severe valvular stenosis and for asymptomatic patients with severe stenosis.
+Treatment of pulmonic stenosis is balloon valvuloplasty, which is indicated for patients with symptoms and moderate or severe valvular stenosis and for asymptomatic patients with severe stenosis.

 When surgical valve replacement is necessary, bioprosthetic valves are preferred due to the high rates of thrombosis of right-sided mechanical heart valves; anticoagulation is temporarily required (see Anticoagulation for patients with a prosthetic cardiac valve Anticoagulation for patients with a prosthetic cardiac valve Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms occur.
 Depending on which valve is involved, the... read more ).

 Pulmonic stenosis is usually congenital, but symptoms (eg, syncope, angina, dyspnea) usually do not appear until adulthood.

-Heart sounds include increased splitting of S2 and a harsh crescendo-decrescendo ejection murmur heard best at the left parasternal 2nd or 4th intercostal space when the patient leans forward; the murmur grows louder immediately with Valsalva release and with inspiration.
+Heart sounds include increased splitting of the second heart sound and a harsh crescendo-decrescendo ejection murmur heard best at the left parasternal second or fourth intercostal space when the patient leans forward; the murmur grows louder immediately with Valsalva release and with inspiration.

-Balloon valvuloplasty is done for symptomatic patients and asymptomatic patients with normal systolic function and a peak gradient > 40 to 50 mm Hg.
+Balloon valvuloplasty is done for symptomatic patients and for asymptomatic patients with normal systolic function and a peak gradient > 40 to 50 mm Hg.